 To accomplish this goal, s/he/they will be expected to maintain our standard for equitable, community centered mission fulfillment by drawing on TPL’s expertise in technology and outreach to help communities plan their conservation goals, and using our finance, legal, and transaction expertise to accomplish them.

 The Project Manager is a key member of Trust for Public Land’s Ohio team.
 S/He/They works to acquire and conserve priority lands that enhance and expand access to our public lands, ensure local residents have close-to-home parks, trails and open space and help rural communities fulfill their visions for the landscapes that surround them.
 S/He/They uses a broad spectrum of nonprofit land acquisition techniques and sound business practices to produce tangible, lasting on-the-ground results.
 This position generates support for Trust for Public Land through donations and the successful completion of real estate transactions.

 Our land protection work ranges from neighborhood parks to national parks.
 By employing a can-do spirit and a creative, collaborative and entrepreneurial approach, we have developed a reputation as an organization that gets things done, and does so in partnership with local communities, neighborhoods and partner organizations.
 The person in this position will have a passion for conservation, a great sense of humor and a true zeal for real estate deals.
-S/he will play a lead role in advancing and accelerating projects that advance The Trust for Public Land’s “land for people” mission.
+S/He/They will play a lead role in advancing and accelerating projects that advance Trust for Public Land’s “land for people” mission.